 Sarah Coleman was the first Hamilton women's tennis player on the NESCAC all-conference team.
 Coleman made the first team for her singles play in 2006.
 She made an impact right away in her first year as she was voted player and rookie of the year by the New York State Women's Collegiate Athletic Association (NYSWCAA).
-Coleman won the 2004 Northeast Region singles title, and later became the first Hamilton player to capture the first flight singles crown at the state championship since the event was first held in the early 1970s.
+Coleman won the 2004 Northeast Region singles title, and later became the first Hamilton woman to capture the first flight singles crown at the state championship since the event was first held in the early 1970s.

-The Continentals finished second out of 16 teams at the 2005 NYSWCAA Championship -- the program's best showing ever in the event.
+The Continentals finished second out of 16 teams at the 2005 NYSWCAA championship -- the program's best showing ever in the event.
 Hamilton won its first nine dual matches during the 2004 fall season.
-The 2002 fall season was a special one for the program as the Continentals compiled a 10-1 dual meet record.
-Lindsey Schantz '03 won the Northeast Region singles title.
+The 2002 fall season was a special one for the program as the Continentals compiled a 10-1 dual meet record, and Lindsey Schantz '03 won the Northeast Region singles title.
 Schantz is the program's all-time leader in singles victories with 56.
 Eileen Wildman '01 was part of a program-record 52 doubles wins and added 41 singles wins from 1997 to 2001.

 The Continentals play their home matches on campus at Gray Tennis Courts.
-The nine-court facility was resurfaced in 2006.
+The nine-court facility was resurfaced in 2013.
 In the event of poor weather conditions, the team moves inside to adjacent Margaret Bundy Scott Field House.
 The field house was renovated and resurfaced in 2010, and accommodates four tennis courts.